Kong/kubernetes-ingress-controller/docs/deployment/admission-webhook.md

 Following guide walks through a setup of how to create the required key-pair and enable the admission controller.

-Please note that this requires Kong Ingress Controller >= 0.6.
+Please note that this requires Kong Ingress Controller >= 0.6 to be already installed in the cluster.

 ## tldr;